GustavoSantosSantana/Trireme/Software Requirements Specification V2.md

 **Description:** Core Processes for Task Management Application
 **Requirement:**
 The system shall provide distinct management processes for handling tags, tasks, work sessions, goals, and user data.
 Each core process (Manage Tags, Manage Tasks, Manage Work Sessions, Manage Goals, Manage User) shall interact with its respective data store to perform read and write operations, allowing the user to create, update, and retrieve information as needed.
 The system shall return feedback to the user after each operation, including task, session, goal, tag, or user information, ensuring comprehensive data management and consistent responses to user actions.

+**Testing:** This will be tested during integration tests using selenium and python by inputting info into the app and then confirming the result via the app's response messages.

 #### Level 1 Task Management Data Flow (Core Processes):